Path among Pines, c.1930, by Emily Carr (Vancouver Art Gallery) [Public domain], via Wikimedia Commons |

 Holism

-e.g. classical and Marxian political economy
+e.g. classical and Marxian political

 e.g. Wittgensteinian language games